vdaas/vald/docs/performance/loadtest.md

 ```

 This means that the `Insert Gateway` mode is used, which means the dataset `random-786-100000` will insert into the Vald Cluster.

 The line `result:Gateway  32  100 6060.743248` means that the Gateway mode is used, with `32` concurrent execution and `100` batch size, with the VPS of `6060.743248`.

 Which means that is performed the insertion of 6060 vectors into the Vald Cluster per second from the Vald Load Testing tools.

-The result includes all of the network latency, and the filtering latency.
+The result includes all the network latency, and the filtering latency.